 Founded in 2002, the International Mesothelioma Program (IMP) is headed at Brigham and Women’s Hospital in Boston, a teaching affiliate of Harvard Medical School.

-The International Mesothelioma Program has emerged as the largest mesothelioma care center in the world, with over 80 staff members across the care team, scientific research division and support staff.
+The IMP has emerged as the largest mesothelioma care center in the world, with more than 90 staff members across the care team, scientific research division, and support staff.

 This patient-first organization is arguably the world’s most esteemed facility for diagnosing and treating mesothelioma.
-It’s also the workplace of some of the most respected names in the field.
-Because mesothelioma is so rare, most hospitals have not collected the significant amount of knowledge and experience with the disease needed to generate ground-breaking research and advancements in care.
-This is where IMP differs.
+It’s also the workplace of some of the most respected health care professionals in the field.

-The specialists at IMP have joined their expertise to create the globe’s foremost mesothelioma treatment center and set a new standard for approaching the disease.
-The dedicated scientists at the IMP engage in basic research, clinical research and pioneering ventures such as their genomic project.
+The specialists at the IMP have joined their expertise to create the globe’s foremost mesothelioma treatment center and set a new standard for approaching the disease.
+The mesothelioma experts at the IMP engage in basic research, clinical research, and pioneering ventures such as their gene project.

 Mesothelioma Applied Research Foundation

-The MARF is also engaged in research, educational initiatives and prevention-based education, as well as public advocacy.
-They publish the latest findings in mesothelioma research and connects doctors, patients, the public, and policymakers.
+The Meso Foundation is also engaged in research, educational initiatives, prevention-based education, and public advocacy.
+Further, it publishes the latest findings in mesothelioma research and connects doctors, patients, and policymakers.

 American Cancer Society

-The trusted American Cancer Society is an umbrella organization that both funds and conducts research, educates patients and provides information on treatment and support for patients with many different types of cancer.
+The American Cancer Society (ACS) is an umbrella organization established in 1913 that funds research, conducts studies, and provides treatment information and support for people with mesothelioma and many other different types of cancer.

-The American Cancer Society is spread throughout the nation via a system of volunteer-based local programs and services.
+The ACS is spread throughout the nation via a system of volunteer-based local programs and services.
 The ACS has more than 250 regional offices spread across the United States.

-You can donate to the society, find volunteer opportunities with them, or help fundraise on behalf of the organization.
-Fundraising for the American Cancer Society can happen through a variety of channels, including athletic events and galas, corporate involvement and personal fundraising within your own social group.
+You can donate to the society, volunteer, or help fundraise on its behalf.
+Fundraising for the ACS occurs through a variety of channels, including athletic events and galas, corporate involvement, and personal fundraising within your own social group.